harryahlas/waveform-discovery/README.md

---split_data=3     # splits the input data by X amount to reduce RAM usage; trains the model on each split separately --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training -[ ] Rerun with more time/epochs.
+--split_data=3     # splits the input data by X amount to reduce RAM usage; trains the model on each split separately --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training
+  - [ ] Rerun with more time/epochs.
 Note that splitting the data by 15 allowed it to run.
+    - [ ] <code>!python train.py --training_mode=2 --split_data=15 --max_epochs=30 /content/gdrive/MyDrive/Development/audio/train_x.wav /content/gdrive/MyDrive/Development/audio/train_y.wav harry_model</code>